mfeineis/elmanac/design-docs/01-status-quo.md

 ![Elm Package Sidebar](img/01-status-quo/snippet-0001-elmpackage-sidebar.png?raw=true)

-It would be nice if we could offer an experience where the search is also aware of the available external sources.

 ## Elm's potential audience and what they get from package.elm-lang.org
 Elm is a relatively young language that has attracted interest from many development communities.
 Here is a feeble attempt at a broad categorization